westial/karatemeter/README.md

 ## 押忍! ##

-Special thanks to [Tenshi dojo](https://tenshidojo.jp/) and the great group of Saturday's classmates for allowing me to learn and enjoy Karate with them despite my very elementary japanese level.
+Special thanks to [Tenshi Dojo (空手道 天志道場)](https://tenshidojo.jp/) and the great group of Saturday's classmates to let me learn and enjoy Karate with them despite my elemental Japanese level.
+I made this project as a present for the 25th anniversary of this Dojo to thank them all the friendly welcoming.

 ## License ##